 Nest x Yale is the long-awaited smart lock from Nest that was first announced in 2016 as the Linus.
 It took nearly two years until its release in early 2018.
 While the lock is pleasant to use and has great potential in a Nest-centered smart home system, it's not like many of Nest's earlier products.
-The Nest x Yale is an above-average smart lock, but unable to match the quality of Schlage and August.
+The Nest x Yale is an above-average smart lock, but it doesn't rank in our guide to the very best smart locks (opens in new tab) you can buy.

 Two things contributed to this high score.
 First, the Nest x Yale lacks a keyhole, relying only on key codes and mobile app controls to open.
 This means no-one can pick the lock and must damage the lock to get it open, which triggers a siren.